 Using a time-blocking planner gets you to step away from multi-tasking and helps you focus on one task at a time.
 It helps you plan your day in advance according to your values and schedule.

-Here are a few studies that show why time blocking:
+Here are a few studies that show why time blocking works:

 - A 2018 research looked into imposing time pressure to reduce distractions.
 It found that “those under high time pressure exhibited a lower task distraction rate.”

-- In a study published in the British Journal of Health Psychology, participants were asked to perform 20 minutes of exercise without planning when.
-Only 34% of them exercised that day.
+- In a study published in the British Journal of Health Psychology, participants were asked to perform 20 minutes of exercise.
+It found that only 34% of them exercised that day when they didn’t plan it.
 However, when the intention was set into a plan, the follow-through rate increased to 91%.

 - A review paper in Behavioral Science & Policy points out that people are more likely to carry out their tasks when they’re scheduled.
 The researchers wrote, “prompting people to make concrete and specific plans makes people more likely to act on their good intentions.”

 Without the organization of time blocking, there’s a high potential we’ll fall into what’s known as Parkinson’s law: “Work expands so as to fill the time available for its completion.”
 It simply means that the more time you have to complete a task, the more time it’ll take you to actually do it.

 If you’re familiar with to-do lists, time blocking should be a breeze.
 Taking inspiration from Nir’s expertise on being “indistractable,” here’s a simple step-by-step to set up your own time-blocking planner.

 In his book, Nir explains that the opposite of distraction is traction.
 He writes, “Traction draws you towards what you want in life, while distraction pulls you away.”